-Warwickshire County Council collects and processes personal data relating to its staff (employees, contractors, agency workers, volunteers) to manage our working relationship with you.
+Warwickshire County Council collects and processes personal data relating to its staff (employees, contractors, agency workers, volunteers), and prospective staff (new recruits and applicants), to manage our working relationship with you.
 We are committed to being transparent about how it collects and uses your personal data and to meeting its data protection obligations.

 Warwickshire County Council is a Data Controller under data protection legislation.
 We will comply with the data protection principles when gathering and using personal information.

 We collect and process a range of information about you.
 This includes:

 - Your name, address and contact details, including email address and telephone number

 - The terms and conditions of your employment/contract/agreement